Pyroxenite: Upper mantle

-Pyroxenites are also found as layers within masses of peridotite.
+Pyroxenites are also commonly found as layers within masses of peridotite.
 These layers most commonly have been interpreted as products of reaction between ascending magmas and peridotite of the upper mantle.
 The layers typically are a few centimeters to a meter or so in thickness.
+They can also form from magma cumulates in the upper mantle.
 Pyroxenites that occur as xenoliths in basalt and in kimberlite have been interpreted as fragments of such layers.
 Although some mantle pyroxenites contain garnet, they are not eclogites, as clinopyroxene in them is less sodic than omphacite and the pyroxenite compositions typically are unlike that of basalt.
 Pyroxenites might play an important role in basalt genesis (e.g., Lambart et al., 2016), either by contributing directly to the magma production, or indirectly as the result of reaction between peridotite and magma derived from partial melting of eclogite (e.g., Sobolev and others, 2007).

-Pyroxenite lavas
+Volcanic rocks

-Purely pyroxene-bearing volcanic rocks are rare, restricted to spinifex-textured sills, lava tubes and thick flows in the Archaean greenstone belts.
+Purely pyroxene-bearing volcanic rocks are rare, restricted to spinifex-textured sills, lava tubes and thick lava flows in the Archaean greenstone belts.
 Here, the pyroxenite lavas are created by in-situ crystallisation and accumulation of pyroxene at the base of a lava flow, creating the distinctive spinifex texture, but also occasionally mesocumulate and orthocumulate segregations.
 This is in essence similar to the formation of olivine spinifex textures in komatiite lava flows, the chemistry of the magma differing only to favor crystallisation of pyroxene.

-A type locality is the Gullewa Greenstone Belt, in the Murchison region of Western Australia, and the Duketon Belt near Laverton, where pyroxene spinifex lavas are closely associated with gold deposits.
+Type localities include the Gullewa Greenstone Belt, in the Murchison region and the Duketon Belt near Laverton, of Western Australia where pyroxene spinifex lavas are closely associated with gold deposits.